-It seems like my last post hit a nerve: a lot of people want to send the sacred cows (galas and golf tournaments) packing.
+It seems like my last post hit a nerve: a lot of people want to send the sacred cows (fundraising events like galas and golf tournaments) packing.

 A couple of like-mind, but hesitant colleagues loved the idea of getting rid of galas.

 “But what about the income from my gala?
 How do I replace that?”

 It’s a great question, one that I will answer with a story.

 A few years ago, I presided over a merger of sorts, on behalf of a community college.
 These were two institutionally related foundations under one college district umbrella.
 Both foundations had galas: one barely broke even, while the other netted $40,000 in its final outing.
 That’s before staff time was calculate.

 As we brought the two foundations together into the new entity, the chancellor of the college district agreed, at my urging, to put the gala out to pasture.

 A couple of months after we recovered from the final gala, we embarked on a new venture: a “middle donor” program.

 What are middle donors, you ask?
 These are individuals who are giving at the upper levels of your annual giving program – between $500 and $10,000 for most organizations.
 They need more cultivation and stewardship than your direct marketing donors, but not the high level of attention you give to major donors.